F-Jennings/FreelanceContractSamples/Payment Clauses Samples.md

--> #Exhibit A
+#Exhibit A

-1. Scope of Work
+I. Scope of Work
- 1.1.
+<br>1.1.
 Consultant will perform the following work:

 [describe the work to be performed, in as much detail as practicable]

-2. Consideration
+II.
+Consideration
- 2.1.
+<br>2.1.
 Company agrees to pay Consultant for the above work under the following terms:

 Consultant shall be paid [describe the payment terms]

 [optional: Describe the payment structure]

-##Terms Examples
+###Terms Examples
+<br>(use one)

 * a flate rate of $[total amount]
 * an hourly rate of $[rate] per hour, to be billed to the nearest 15 minutes.